A Message from the Neenan Society Co-Chairs

 Father Neenan was a beloved Boston College Jesuit, administrator, and friend to all.
 For more than three decades, he issued what became a much-loved BC tradition: his "Dean’s List" of recommended readings.
 The BC Library maintains a cumulative list of books that were suggested by Father Neenan between 1982–2013:

 The Neenan Society is pleased to present you with beautiful images of the Boston College campus that can be downloaded as wallpapers for your desktop, laptop, iPad, or smart phone.
-New wallpapers will be posted by the first Saturday of each month and match the photos featured in your Boston College 2021 calendar.
+New wallpapers will be posted by the first Saturday of each month.

 Download this month's wallpaper by clicking on the appropriate link below—and take a little bit of BC with you wherever you go!